-- Christ, upon reaffirmation of faith in Jesus Christ, or upon transfer of membership; - To encourage parents who are communicant members to present their children for the - Sacrament of Baptism; C. To grant the appropriate certificate of transfer for any member in good standing upon proper request; - D. To admonish, rebuke; suspend, or exclude from the Sacrament of the Lord's Supper any member of the congregation found delinquent, according to the Rules of Discipline; E. To instruct and examine potential ruling elders - and deacons;
+- membership upon profession of faith in Jesus - Christ, upon reaffirmation of faith in Jesus - Christ, or upon transfer of membership; To encourage parents who are communicant - B. members to present their children for the Sacrament of Baptism;

-F. To work with the Session in setting the time and place of the preaching of the Word, the - administration of the sacraments, and over all other religious services;
+To grant the appropriate certificate of transfer for any member in good standing upon proper request; D. To admonish, rebuke; suspend, or exclude from the Sacrament of the Lord's Supper any member of the congregation found delinquent, according to the Rules of Discipline;

-To ensure that the mission is submitting
+E. To instruct and examine potential ruling elders and deacons:

-required reports to presbytery and synod;
+F. To work with the Session in setting the time and place of the preaching of the Word, the administration of the sacraments, and over all other religious services; G. To ensure that the mission is submitting required reports to presbytery and synod; To encourage and advise the church planter.

-H. To encourage and advise the church planter.
 It is important that mutual trust be established between the church planter and the Session.
 He should look to the Session as his strong supporters and encouragers.
 He should feel free to share his concerns and frustrations with them.
-The Session should advise and counsel him concerning his work and ways to most

-- effectively develop the mission;
+The Session should advise and counsel him concerning his work and ways to most effectively develop the mission; Each elder serving on a Provisional Session shall

-I. Each elder serving on a Provisional Session shall visit the work at least once a month; - J. In the case of a remote work, the Presbytery will make adjustments as necessary for the best of the mission work.
+Each elder serving on a Provisional Session shall visit the work at least once a month;

-The Church Planter
+In the case of a remote work, the Presbytery will make adjustments as necessary for the best of the mission work.

-- 11.17 The Presbytery shall call a minister to serve as church planter of a mission.
-The Presbytery committee charged with the responsibility for new church development will serve as the nominating committee to submit the name of a nominee to the Presbytery, along with terms of call, for approval or rejection by the Presbytery. - 11.18 The Presbytery shall issue a call to an ordained minister to serve as the church planter.
-Such a call shall be issued in accordance with the provisions for calls to organized churches.
+The Church Planter11.17 The Presbytery shall call a minister to serve as church planter of a mission.
+The Presbytery committee charged with the responsibility for new church development will serve as the nominating committee to submit the name of a nominee to the Presbytery, along with terms of call, for approval or rejection by the Presbytery.
+The Presbytery shall issue a call to an ordained minister in accordance with the provisions for calls to organized